SophieSjoberg/ca-prepcourse-3/ruby/the_basics.md

 2.2.2 :020 > collection.first
  => "Thomas"
 ```
-Arrays can store any type of data, whether it be a string, an integer, booleans, objects, even additional arrays.
-We'll be covering Arrays in a separate section.
+Arrays can store any type of data, whether it be a string, an integer, a Boolean, objects, even additional arrays.
+We will be covering Arrays in a separate section.
 One thing that we want to have a look at is how to add and remove objects from an array.

 ##### Pop and Push
 Let's say we want to add another name to our `collection` variable.
 We can use the `push` method to do that: